ttwd80/wabs/README.md

 #### byu.user

 An `Object` with data about the authenticated user.
 This information is provided through OAuth when the user authenticates and authorizes.
-If the user is not authenticated and has authorized then this object will have a value of `undefined`.
+If the user is not authenticated and has authorized then this object will have a value of `null`.

 #### byu.auth